fgregoretti/Cpp-AIF/doc/generative_model_classes.md

 ```c++
 unsigned int Get(unsigned int t)
 ```
-Retrieve value of a specific element of the array.
+Retrieve the value of a specific element of the array.

 **Parameters**
 - `t` element of the array whose value we are looking for